Satou Sabally: Personal life

 Satou's younger sister, Nyara, is also a professional basketball player.
 Nyara entered the University of Oregon a year after Satou, however, the two never played a game together in college, as Nyara missed her first two seasons with knee injuries.
 Nyara was drafted fifth overall by the New York Liberty in the 2022 WNBA draft.

-Satou's younger brother, Lamin, played college basketball for the UTSA Roadrunners and the Incarnate Word Cardinals.
+Satou's younger brother, Lamin, played college basketball for the UTSA Roadrunners, the Incarnate Word Cardinals, and the Iona Gaels.

 Endorsements

 Sabally signed with Jordan Brand in December 2020.
 In 2022, the company partnered with Sabally to refurbish a basketball court in Berlin, in order to "give a safe space for young girls to play."

 In January 2025, Sabally signed with Adidas.

 Activism

 According to Kelly Graves, Sabally's head coach at Oregon, she was more determined to make a difference in the world than anyone else he had coached.
 A Muslim, she considers Muhammad Ali to be one of her greatest inspirations.

 In her sophomore season at Oregon, Sabally was one of the Pac-12's two representatives to the NCAA 2019 Leadership forum, and in her rookie WNBA season in 2020, became the only rookie to serve in a leadership role on the WNBA Social Justice Council.
 According to Sports Illustrated writer Erica Ayala, "her experience being biracial on three continents was a boon for the U.S.-based council hoping to speak about global racism."
 She completed work for a bachelor's degree in social science with a minor in legal studies in August 2020, graduating in three years with honors.

 Sabally has also become a partner with UNICEF, and was one of several WNBA players to sign endorsement deals with the beauty brand Alaffia, a company that follows a social enterprise model and provides work for over 12,000 women in another West African country, Togo.

 Sabally received the WNBA Cares Community Assist Award for May 2023.
 The award recognized "her dedicated efforts in mentoring Dallas youth, as well as her leadership in serving both her teammates and her community."

 In February 2024, Sabally joined the WNBA Changemakers Collective and their collaboration with VOICEINSPORT (VIS) as a mentor, "aimed at keeping girls in sport and developing diverse leaders on the court and beyond the game."